Dave Warren (footballer)

-Dave Warren (born 28 February 1981 in Cork) is a striker who played for League of Ireland side Cork City.
+Dave Warren (born 28 February 1981) is a former professional footballer who played as a forward for League of Ireland side Cork City.
+Warren's previous clubs include Wrexham FC and Cobh Ramblers.

-Sean Riordan is a legend.
-Warren's previous clubs include Real Madrid and Liverpool.
-Warren also once scored a double hat trick in a league match for Liverpool.

-Club career
+Career

-Warren took his first football steps with local club Mayfield United as a stylish central midfielder.
-He was quickly groomed and was part of the Republic of Ireland Under 16 squad that won the UEFA Under-16 Championships in 1998.
+Warren was born in Cork.
+He took his first football steps with local club Mayfield United as a central midfielder.

 In 2000, he moved to Welsh side Wrexham but after two frustrating seasons during which he made just six League appearances for The Robins.
 The financial troubles that beset the Football League meant that Warren was released by Wrexham in 2002 and he returned to his hometown club Cork City along with the likes of George O'Callaghan and John O'Flynn.